 To get started with Alyse you can email her below

-Alyse Reynolds, SWLC
+Alyse Reynolds, LCSW

 I grew up in Knoxville, TN, and found my way out west at age 22.
 I moved around Wyoming and Colorado before finding myself feeling most at home here in Bozeman.
 In my spare time, I love to go on hikes with my little beagle Saydie in the summer and ski in the winter.
 I teach yoga and make sure to get on my mat whenever I can.
 I am a huge film buff and love watching and discussing different films with friends.